 Construction of the route west of State College, known as the “Skytop” section, was hampered with delays due to environmental concerns associated with acid rock–sandstone laced with pyrite.
 Without measures in place to prevent contamination of streams and ground water, crews in 2003 unearthed a million cubic years of the pyrite-laced sandstone, which when exposed to air and water creates sulfuric acid. $82.7 million in work ensued in 2004 to contain the runoff and clean up the site.
 This delayed work from an anticipated 2006 completion date.3

-Following years of delays, the 14-mile link between Bald Eagle and Patton Township opened on December 17, 2007, with the exception of the 1.4-mile section at the acid-rock drainage cleanup site on Skytop Mountain.6
+Following years of delays, the 14 mile link between Bald Eagle and Patton Township opened on December 17, 2007, with the exception of the 1.4 mile long section at the acid-rock drainage cleanup site on Skytop Mountain.6

 The section between Skytop and State College was finally completed on November 17, 2008, when eight miles of the freeway southbound opened.
-Total costs for I-99 totaled $702 million.
-This left the work on the planned high speed interchange joining Interstates 80 and 90.
+Total costs for this section of I-99 was $702 million.
+This left the work on the planned high speed interchange joining I-80 and I-90.
 Projected to cost $146 million in 2008, redesign of the exchange was undertaken to avoid excavating too much pyrite.3

 The remainder of Interstate 99 in Pennsylvania is a future route with signs proclaiming its extension along U.S. 220 to Lock Haven and Williamsport, then northward along U.S. 15 to the state line at Lawrenceville.